Cannabis in Spain: Contemporary Spain

 The use of cannabis products is decriminalized for personal cultivation and use, and other purposes other than sale or trade.
 It's illegal for trade or commercial purposes.
-Using the legal grey areas in Spanish legislation, cannabis clubs are a popular way for enthusiasts to obtain and use cannabis as a technically-legal private collective.
+Using the legal grey areas in Spanish legislation, cannabis clubs are a popular way for enthusiasts to obtain and use cannabis as a technically legal private collective.
 In private places, consumption and possession of reasonable amounts (up to 100 g) is legal.

 Legality

 Psychoactive cannabis

 Sale and importation of any quantity of cannabis is a criminal offence, punishable by jail time.
-The purchase, possession and consumption of cannabis in a public place constitutes a misdemeanour punishable by a fine and confiscation of the product.
+The purchase, possession and consumption of cannabis in a public place constitutes a civil infraction punishable by a fine and confiscation of the product.
 Consumption and cultivation by adults in a private space is legal, the latter due to a legal vacuum and provided that it is shown to be for one's own consumption.
-Cannabis plants that are located somewhere visible from the street/public place (i.e. from balconies) are considered a serious administrative offense, which leads to a fine from 601 to 30,000€.
+Cannabis plants that are located somewhere visible from the street/public place (i.e. from balconies) are considered a serious administrative offense, which leads to a fine from 601 to €30,000.

 Cannabis laws in Spain can vary by autonomous community.
 For example, in June 2017, Catalonia legalised the cultivation, consumption and distribution of cannabis for members of designated cannabis clubs.
 The clubs must be self-sufficient non-profit organisations and only distribute cannabis to those aged 18 years old and over.
 Cannabis clubs in Catalonia are also limited to producing 150kg of dried cannabis a year and must follow rules intended to stop drug tourism.
 In July 2021, it was revealed that the cannabis clubs in Barcelona were facing being shut down due to the supreme court cutting out a legal loophole that had allowed them to exist.
 As of April 2022, clubs were still operating in Barcelona when it was revealed that some have been used by drug trafficking networks.

 The political party Podemos supports legalising and regulating cannabis in Spain.
 In 2021, the political party Más País introduced a motion to legalise the recreational use of cannabis in Spain.
 It was supported by Unidas Podemos, an electoral alliance of which Podemos is part of.
-However, the governing Spanish Socialist Workers' Party, often referred to under its abbreviated name, PSOE, voted against the motion.
+However, the governing Spanish Socialist Workers' Party voted against the motion.